 We are Simona and Davide, a couple of philosophers in our thirties, and Ulisse, our baby.
 We live in an old stone country house in a sunny untouched place in Sicily near Chiaramonte Gulfi (Ragusa).
 We own an hectare of land where we are practicing permaculture.
 Here we have about sixty olive trees, some old oaks, pines, cypresses, indian figs, many fruit trees (figs, orange and lemon trees, pomegranates, pear, plum, almond and carob trees) and an organic vegetable garden.
 There is a little cave on our land, and six months a year a stream flows through our valley.
 We live with a variable number of cats and kittens and with Nìura, our dog.

 We have embraced a simple and slow way of life, far away from city traffic and without TV (we love peace and quiet).
 Our common interests, other than philosophy, are books, movies, art and music.
 Our philosophies tend towards freethinking, rationalism and anarchism.
 In addition, Davide plays guitar and loves DIYing, and Simona practices yoga and likes sewing.
-Moreover, once a week we take part in a sustainable food market, and twice a month we and other friends and neighbors organize a “MAI”, a mutual aid day to help each other work together.

 Our philosophical house is a convivial place where we exchange ideas and experiences and work together.
 You can come here and stay with us for two weeks or more on agreement.
 We speak basic english – if you speak some italian it's better!